Dunbar Douglas, 4th Earl of Selkirk: Career

 In 1742 he was living at a mansion on Hyndford's Close, south of the Royal Mile in Edinburgh.

 Selkirk was a supporter of the government during the Jacobite Rising of 1745.
 He was Rector of the University of Glasgow from 1766 to 1768.
-He served as Lord Lieutenant of Kirkcudbright and, from 1787, as a representative peer for Scotland.
+He served as Lord Lieutenant of Kirkcudbright and, from 1787, as a Scottish representative peer.

 He succeeded to the title of 4th Earl of Selkirk (creation of 1646 in the Peerage of Scotland) and 4th Lord Daer and Shortcleuch (creation of 1646 in the Peerage of Scotland) on 3 December 1744.

 In 1778, during the American Revolutionary War, Selkirk was the target of a raid by John Paul Jones, who was sailing in the service of the Continental Navy.
-Jones landed his ship, the Ranger on the shore of St Mary's Isle, intending to kidnap the Earl.
+Jones landed his ship, the Ranger, on the shore of St Mary's Isle, intending to kidnap the Earl.
 Finding only the countess and her young family at home, his men made off instead with the silver of the household.
 The story is told more fully here.

 In 1782, he became a member of the radical Society for Constitutional Information.

 In 1785 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Dugald Stewart, James Hutton, and Adam Smith.